Brat Camp

-Brat Camp was a reality television show.
+Brat Camp is a reality television show in which teenagers are sent to Wilderness Therapy programs.
 The first season, featuring RedCliff Ascent, won an International Emmy.
 Subsequent seasons saw declining viewership.
 The American version of Brat Camp was cancelled after its one-season run, but is being aired in Canada on Slice as of early 2007.
 The UK version was also aired in the United States in 2004 on ABC Family, and its popularity resulted in ABC ordering an American version.

-On 24 August 2007, it was announced that the show had been cancelled, along with shows such as Celebrity Big Brother and You Are What You Eat.
+On 24 August 2007, it was announced that the show had been cancelled.

 United Kingdom

 There have been five UK series.

 The format is distributed internationally by DRG and has been adapted in several territories.

 Series 1

+In series one of Brat Camp, the teenagers are enrolled at RedCliff Ascent, a wilderness therapy program based in the town of Enterprise, Utah.
+Upon arrival, the team is blindfolded and then driven out to Escalante Desert they spend weeks hiking up various mountains in this region.

-Redcliff Ascent was asked to be featured in a second round of Brat Camp, but declined when it became obvious that the next season would require tougher kids and increased drama.
+RedCliff Ascent was asked to be featured in a second round of Brat Camp, but declined when it became obvious that the next season would require tougher kids and increased drama.
 The first series won an International Emmy Award for best non-scripted program.
-RedCliff Ascent spokesman, Stephen Schultz mentioned that "RedCliff Ascent is a treatment program, not a TV show".
+RedCliff Ascent spokesman, Stephen Schultz, mentioned that "RedCliff Ascent is a treatment program, not a TV show".
 James Fonfe' became quite a media icon after his return to the UK.
 While most students struggle a bit upon return home, a year later James was working with his mother teaching swimming and had been drug-free, as verified by urine tests administered by his mother.
 As James put it: "You do feel trapped.
 But it is worth it.
 I am glad I did it.
-I wouldn’t go back now, but I don’t have a problem any more – if I had a problem in the future then I would go back."
+I wouldn’t go back now, but I don’t have a problem any more – if I had a problem in the future, then I would go back."